msp-strath/three-times/content/basics/blocks.md

 ::: note
 We haven't provided a method body.
-Methods without a body are called 'prototype' methods.
+Methods without a body are called 'prototypes'.
 :::

-Let us now look provide the body:
+Let us now provide the body:

 ```
 method Double(i : int)